-staffing shortages and continued reliance on higher-priced agency healthcare workers;
+• staffing shortages, minimum staffing level mandates, and continued reliance on higher-priced agency healthcare workers;

-- · increased costs and decreased occupancy due to COVID-19 and potential future pandemics or contagious outbreaks; - trends in the method of delivery of healthcare services, - specifically expansion of home-based healthcare; - increased acuity of care; - competition among healthcare providers; - lower increases or decreases in reimbursement rates from government and commercial payors, high uncompensated care expense, investment losses and limited admissions growth pressuring operating profit margins for healthcare providers; - liability and workers compensation insurance expense; and - health reform initiatives to address healthcare costs through expanded pay-for-performance criteria, value-based purchasing programs, bundled provider payments, accountable care organizations, state health insurance exchanges, increased patient cost-sharing, geographic payment variations, comparative effectiveness research, and lower payments for hospital readmissions.
+- increased costs and decreased occupancy due to COVID-19 and potential future pandemics or contagious outbreaks; - · trends in the method of delivery of healthcare services, specifically expansion of home-based healthcare; - · increased acuity of care; - · competition among healthcare providers; - nursing home reform mandates from state and federal governments without increases in reimbursement to fund the mandates; - lower increases or decreases in reimbursement rates from government and commercial payors, high uncompensated care expense, investment losses and limited admissions growth pressuring operating profit margins for healthcare providers; - liability and workers compensation insurance expense; and - health reform initiatives to address healthcare costs through expanded pay-for-performance criteria, value-based purchasing programs, bundled provider payments, accountable care organizations, state health insurance exchanges, increased patient cost-sharing, geographic payment variations, comparative effectiveness research, and lower payments for hospital readmissions.

-These changes, among others, can adversely affect the economic performance of some or all of the tenants and operators/managers of healthcare properties that we may acquire and, in turn, negatively affect the lease revenues and the value of our property investments.
+These changes, among others, can adversely affect the economic performance of some or all of the tenants and operators/managers of healthcare properties that we may acquire and, in turn, negatively affect the lease revenues, resident fees and services revenues, and the value of our property investments.